braillerap/DesktopBrailleRAP/README.md

 * GCODE download for hacking and test

 # Releases
-We provide pre-built binaries for Windows.
+We provide pre-built binaries for Windows, Debian 12, Ubuntu 24.04 and Raspberry PI OS.
 See [releases](https://github.com/BrailleRAP/DesktopBrailleRAP/releases) for more information.

 DesktopBrailleRAP depends on glibc version.
-Unfortunately recent Debian and Ubuntu distrubition are not using exactly the same.
+Unfortunately recent Debian and Ubuntu distribution are not using exactly the same.
-If your are using Debian12 or a derivate distribution, use desktopbraillerap-debian.
+If your are using Debian 12 or a derivate distribution, use desktopbraillerap-debian.
-If you are using Ubuntu24.04 or a derivate distribution, use desktopbraillerap-ubuntu
+If you are using Ubuntu 24.04 or a derivate distribution, use desktopbraillerap-ubuntu

 [![auto_build_for_ubuntu](https://github.com/braillerap/DesktopBrailleRAP/actions/workflows/auto_build_for_ubuntu.yml/badge.svg?event=release)](https://github.com/braillerap/DesktopBrailleRAP/actions/workflows/auto_build_for_ubuntu.yml)